glacials/twos.dev/src/cold/apple.md

 offline, but ultimately Google's servers are the source of truth.

-To Apple, a user is a device first. iCloud exists to synchronize data between multiple devices, but it's just that -- synchronization.
+To Apple, a user is a device first. iCloud exists to synchronize data between multiple devices, but it's just that---synchronization.
 Apps usually wait until the device is plugged in to bother syncing, and you can even sync with a cable (or not at all) instead of iCloud.

 Here are some ways these differences are expressed: